kellycreativetech/glass-api/README.md

 If this isn't your first experience with the Terminal and you already have [VituralEnv Wrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) installed, proceed to **Step 1** below.
 If not, and you're on a mac, follow these steps.
 Open the Terminal.
 (It's in Applications/Utilities.
 [Here's a quick introduction to the Terminal.](http://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line)) paste these lines, one at a time, hitting enter between each.
 (This applies to the rest of the instructions below.)

-Install easy_install
+Install easy_install:

     $> curl https://bootstrap.pypa.io/ez_setup.py -o - | sudo python

-Install pip
+Install pip:

     $> sudo easy_install pip

-Install VirtualEnv Wrapper
+Install VirtualEnv Wrapper:

     $> pip install virtualenvwrapper

 Now that VirtualEnv Wrapper is installed, you're ready to install the Glass CLI tools.
+[So go back to the top!](#glass-cli)